 Of course the inevitable happened and we both gorged ourselves on the these wonderful delicious treats and now we are both craving more.
 With only 4 weeks to go until our wedding – this is definitely a major household crisis!

 However, if you’re not getting married in four weeks and think that a little, soft, gooey treat would be rather lovely this weekend, then definitely, 100 percent make these cookies, right now!
 I cannot stress enough how good they are, nor give enough warning about their all-consuming, addictive nature.
-They must contain some kind of magic, or maybe its just all the sugar and chocolate 🙂
+They must contain some kind of magic, or maybe its just all the sugar and dairy milk chocolate 🙂